ivanandriollo/swift-buildpack/README.md

 IBM Cloud buildpack for Swift
 ===============================

-This is the Bluemix buildpack for Swift applications, powered by the Swift Package Manager (SPM).
-Though this buildpack was developed mainly for Bluemix and the sample commands use the Bluemix [command line](http://clis.ng.bluemix.net/ui/home.html), it can be used on any Cloud Foundry environment.
+This is the IBM Cloud buildpack for Swift applications, powered by the Swift Package Manager (SPM).
+Though this buildpack was developed mainly for IBM Cloud and the sample commands use the IBM Cloud [command line](http://clis.ng.bluemix.net/ui/home.html), it can be used on any Cloud Foundry environment.
 This buildpack requires access to the Internet for downloading and installing several system level dependencies.

-Check out the [Kitura-Starter](https://github.com/IBM-Bluemix/Kitura-Starter) for a fully working example of a Kitura-based server application that can be deployed to Bluemix (or any Cloud Foundry environment).
+Check out the [Kitura-Starter](https://github.com/IBM-Bluemix/Kitura-Starter) for a fully working example of a Kitura-based server application that can be deployed to the IBM Cloud (or any Cloud Foundry environment).

 Usage
 -----